 Through the emphasis, students also join the growing network of scholars at UCSB, whose research focuses at the intersection of environment and society.
 Enrolling in the emphasis will connect graduate students to their peers in other departments and to a diverse group of participating faculty.

-- The list of relevant IPEES courses for Winter 2019 is available here!
+- The list of relevant IPEES courses for Spring 2019 is available here!

 - This year’s Core Seminar (ENVS 200) is scheduled for the Winter Quarter (Fridays, 12:00 - 2:20pm, Bren 4316).
 The course syllabus is available here.

 - The PhD Emphasis in Environment and Society is accepting applications.
 Eligible applicants must be currently enrolled in a doctoral degree program in a participating UCSB department or program.

 - If you are interested in joining our mailing list, please contact the Program Coordinator, Martin Rodriguez <email@example.com>.

 Please feel free to send any questions about the PhD Emphasis in Environment and Society to Martin Rodriguez, Program Coordinator, at firstname.lastname@example.org.